 Warsaw is the capital city of Poland.
 It has more than 1 700 000 residents.
 It’s economical, tourist, and cultural center of Poland.
 There are countless things to do in Warsaw, like visiting the Royal Castle, King Zygmunt’s Column, beautiful vibrant Market square, and Barbican.

 The best time for your visit is during winter when the city gets its unique charm.
-But if you decide to visit Warsaw in winter, be sure to book your hotel in advance, because all hotels in Warsaw are fully booked during the peak of the season.
+But if you decide to visit Warsaw in winter, be sure to book your hotel in advance, because all the hotels in Warsaw are fully booked during the peak of the season.

 There are plentiful legends about the foundation of this city, but my favorite is the love legend.
 The fisherman Wars fell in love with the mermaid Zawa.
 Their love was so big that the city was born from it.
 The name of the capital was a combination of their names Warszawa, and it means, “Belonging to Wars.”